otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Identity data type, which is detailed in the
 [Prekey Server Composite Identity](#prekey-server-composite-identity) section.

-Note that varible length fields are encoded as DATA.
+Note that variable length fields are encoded as DATA.
 Every string will be encoded in UTF-8.

 ### Encoded Messages